kmerz/graveio/README.md

 For easier posting of content to graveio, you can use bury, a Ruby command line tool which also integrates with Vim.
 You can find it in `public/bin/bury.rb`.

-At this state of development take a look for a help at Rails Guides site.

 ## Virtual Test and Development Environment